Definition: Research Topics

-- Research topics are well-defined subject the researcher is interested in.
+- A research topic is a well-defined subject the researcher is interested in.

-- Rational thinking and creative techniques are the two methods you can utilise to generate research ideas.
+- Rational thinking and creative techniques are two methods you can use to generate research ideas.

-- There are some techniques to find good research topics like brainstorming, inspiration from you teachers, relevance trees, literature search or looking inwards.
+- Techniques to find good research topics include brainstorming, getting inspiration from your teachers, using relevance trees, doing a literature search or looking inwards.